Omniverse-Web3-Labs/Introduction/docs/Deployment.md

 - Open workspace
 Click `-connect to localhost-` on Remix.
+[image here]

 Then click `Connect` in the popup window.
+[image here]

 #### Deploy contracts
+- Open files
-- Open files `SkywalkerFungible` and `libraries/OmniverseProtocolHelper.sol`.
+Open files `SkywalkerFungible` and `libraries/OmniverseProtocolHelper.sol`.
 [image here]

+- Compile files
-- Compile the files respectively by choosing one file and clicking the `compile` button [image here]
+Compile the files respectively by choosing one file and clicking the `compile` button [image here]

 - Deploy `SkywalkerFungible`